 Depending on the skincare product, you can reuse it.
 For example, you can wash dishes or other stuff with expired shampoo.

 You can do a quick online search and find various ideas on how to creatively upcycle expired skincare products.
 Then, you can wash and recycle the packaging.

-If you have many almost empty products (that you don’t plan to finish), you give them away to friends or transfer into smaller containers and use them when you go on trips.
+If you have many almost empty products (that you don’t plan to finish), you give them away to friends or transfer them into smaller containers and use them on trips.